When people think of PR, it conjures up images of having to phone a journalist and pitch a story down the line. Scary for some of you, I know!

 - Interview experts and upload to Youtube, before embedding in your blog.

-- Use Powtoon, or a similar animation creation tool, to develop an animated story of your business or product and place on a sales page.
+- Use Powtoon, or a similar tool, to develop an animated story of your business or product and place on a sales page.

 A little tip with Facebook Live video is embed the video into your blog to further increase your page’s reach.
 Facebook loves video right now.